django-ses/django-ses/README.rst

     ]

 SESEventWebhookView handles bounce, complaint, send, delivery, open and click events.
-It is also capable of auto confirming subscriptions, it handles `SubscriptionConfirmation`, `UnsubscribeConfirmation` notifications.
+It is also capable of auto confirming subscriptions, it handles `SubscriptionConfirmation` notification.

 On AWS
 -------